MS Arberia: 1992–2009

 In September 1999 Wasa Queen returned to sail from the city she was named after.
 During the same year tax free sales ended in traffic within the EU, meaning that most profits on the Vaasa—Umeå service disappeared.
 On December 31, 2000, Silja Line closed down traffic across kvarken completely, and Wasa Queen was laid up in Vaasa awaiting potential buyers.
 In July 2000 she was chartered as a hotel ship to the G8 meeting in Genoa.
 At the end of that charter, on July 28, the ship was sold to Star Cruises and set sails for Singapore.
 In September 2000 she sailed for two weeks from Singapore under the banner of Star Cruises' new daughter company Cruise Ferries, after which she started traffic between Hong Kong and Xiamen.

 However, the Hong Kong—Xiamen ferry route only operated briefly for a few months, after that she ended up sailing daily day cruises from Hong Kong to nowhere, departing in the morning and returning in the evening, for gambling purpose.
 In October 2004 she commenced sailing 6 overnight cruises per week in addition to the daily day cruises, bringing her departures to 13 per week.
 On 9 July 2007 Wasa Queen began making 12-hour casino cruises out of Port Klang, Malaysia.
 She was withdrawn from that service in October 2008 and subsequently laid up at Port Klang.

 2009–2013

 In April 2009 the Wasa Queen was sold to Chryses Finance Co. and renamed Arberia.
-In July of the same year she entered service on Ilion Lines' service connecting Trieste and Bari via Durres.
+In July of the same year she entered service on Ilion Lines' service connecting Trieste and Bari via Durrës.